 It makes sense that the Black Diamond Carbon Compactor Ski Poles would pull in best practices from avalanche probes and rando racing poles to make about the best backcountry poles you could imagine.
 After years of messing around with those Flicklock poles and all their rotten shortcomings (most notably, trying to re-extend them after they’d frozen shut on my pack) the first time I tested out the Black Diamond Carbon Compactors was nothing short of magical.

-Black Diamond Carbon Compactor Review
+Black Diamond Carbon Compactor 3-Piece Poles

 The Black Diamond Carbon Compactor Pole is a 3-piece game-changer that I swore by on multi-day backcountry split tours last winter.
 It marries modern durability with lightness and packability, bringing general dependability you won’t find in most other bits of tour gear for splitboarders.